huggingface/transformers/docs/source/en/model_doc/dac.md

 This model was contributed by [Kamil Akesbi](https://huggingface.co/kamilakesbi).
 The original code can be found [here](https://github.com/descriptinc/descript-audio-codec/tree/main?tab=readme-ov-file).

+## Model structure

+The Descript Audio Codec (DAC) model is structured into three distinct stages:

+1. Encoder Model: This stage compresses the input audio, reducing its size while retaining essential information.
+2. Residual Vector Quantizer (RVQ) Model: Working in tandem with the encoder, this model quantizes the latent codes of the audio, refining the compression and ensuring high-quality reconstruction.
+3. Decoder Model: This final stage reconstructs the audio from its compressed form, restoring it to a state that closely resembles the original input.

 ## Usage example

+The Descript Audio Codec (DAC) model is a powerful tool for compressing audio data, making it highly efficient for storage and transmission.
+By compressing 44.1 KHz audio into tokens at just 8kbps bandwidth, the DAC model enables high-quality audio processing while significantly reducing the data footprint.
+This is particularly useful in scenarios where bandwidth is limited or storage space is at a premium, such as in streaming applications, remote conferencing, and archiving large audio datasets.

 Here is a quick example of how to encode and decode an audio using this model:

 ```python
 >>> from datasets import load_dataset, Audio